buhrmi/buhrmi/README.md

+# Hi there

+I'm a buhrmi.
+A very legit web developer helping clients get their projects going using Ruby on Rails and Svelte.

 ## Currently bootstrapping
 - [Shitcoin Swap](https://www.shitcoinswap.com), my very own poop-branded trading platform.
 - [VIBE](https://vibe.tokyo), a platform for music event organization and promotion.